Best Hiking Boots of 2017

 What is the best men's hiking boot?
-In search of the answer, our expert testers put 12 of the most popular models through the wringer.
+To find out, we took the 12 most highly regarded boots and put them through the wringer in an intensive 3-month long test involving hundreds of miles of hiking.
 From North to South America, we hiked through deserts, down into canyons, through thick forests, and up volcanoes, both on well-traveled paths and way, way off trail.
-We tested them side by side in the mud, scree, wet and dry slabs, streams, boulders, and snow.
-We scrutinized each boot's construction, devised tests, hiked hundreds of miles, and ranked each one's performance in comfort, traction, stability, weight, water resistance, and durability.
+We tested them side-by-side in the mud, scree, wet and dry slabs, streams, boulders, and snow.
+We ranked each boot's performance in comfort, traction, stability, weight, water resistance, and durability.
 Read on to see how all the competitors fared in our updated review.

 Read the full review below >

 |Displaying 1 - 5 of 12||<< Previous | View All | Next >>|

 Updated Feb 2017

 We've updated this review to cover the top boots available in 2017, and have added graphs and charts of our test findings to help show performance differences between competing products.
 We were surprised to see how how little correlation there was between performance and price.

 The midweight Salomon Quest 4D II GTX is the winner of our Editors' Choice Award, conquering pretty much any trail or terrain we traveled.
 Great comfort, excellent traction on wet or dry terrain, and superior water resistance (while still breathable!) set it apart.
 When we had to pick one model for variable terrain and weather, we chose this one without a second thought.
 Its excellent support system kept our feet and ankles stable as we covered ground.
 We loved the combination of aggressive performance at a reasonable weight.
 The innovative technology and construction found in the Quest 4D II make this model comfortable for hours and hours, whether on a short day hike or pounding miles on an extended backpacking trip.
 What's more, it's even suitable for snowshoeing.
 What's not to love?